 The Maginot Line Fort

 A fort built deep into the rock in the 1930s was the southernmost point of the Maginot Line’s Alpine extension.
-The concrete bunker (Ouvrage de Sainte-Agnès) was made to defend the Bay of Menton from an invasion coming from Italy.
+The French army built the concrete bunker (Ouvrage de Sainte-Agnès) to defend the Bay of Menton from a potential invasion coming from Italy.

 In 1940 it only served fifteen days but had enough firepower to defend itself against Italian fighters.

-The fort is open to public visits in summer.
+The fort is open to public visits in the summer.

 English-French Vocabulary